Continuous integration for Django projects

 Creating tests for the app

-Our CI pipeline needs to have tests so that we can ensure that our automated build is A-Okay before any new commit is merged.
+Your CI pipeline needs to have tests to ensure that your automated build is correct before any new commit is merged.
 Writing tests with Django is extensively documented here.

 First, replace the code in blog/tests.py